Workshops available at Hayden Library - Citrus College Clarion

 “Since many students were asking about different types of workshops, including resume and career ones, we have partnered with career counselors to offer career workshops at the library since we do have space for it,” Pineda said.
 “The career counselors facilitated few resume workshops last fall and they will be offering more career workshops this semester at the library.”

-Students can also make suggestions of what type of workshop they would like to take by either going in person to the reference desk or online via email or chat on the library homepage, Sarah Bosler, public services librarian, said.
+Students can also make suggestions of what type of workshop they would like to take by either going in person to the reference desk or online via the email or chat in the library homepage, Sarah Bosler, public services librarian, said.

 “Students usually have questions on citations plus they usually get extra credit for attending,” Pineda said.